-In a recent important work on medicine, the article "Temperament" is contributed by a teacher of medicine in one of our schools, but he omits the bilious temperaWere distinctive descriptions of the temperaments authorised by the Collective Investigation Committee of the British Medical Association, as suggested (page 57), they would no doubt be immediately accepted by the profession, and with the best results.
+In a recent important work on medicine, the article "Temperament" is contributed by a teacher of medicine in one of our schools, but he omits the bilious temperament, and scarcely notices the influence of the temperaments in disease and its treatment.

+Were distinctive descriptions of the temperaments authorised by the Collective Investigation Committee of the British Medical Association, as suggested (page 57), they would no doubt be immediately accepted by the profession, and with the best results.
 The patient's temperament would come to be named in every case, reliable observations would accumulate, and Temperament would occupy the important place in the science of medicine to which it is entitled; a place which physical examination, however minute, cannot occupy.